CapgeminiCIS/hackerkiste-hackathon/1_Environment-Setup/03_SetupInfrastructure.md

 ## Data and Resource

-There are two types of definitions we use to define Resources in Azure.
+There are different types of definitions we use to define Resources in the Code.

+### Locals

+Locals are local Variables
 ### Data

 Used to get available Resources on Azure and read out there current Configuration for later Use.
 Data is never Altered by Terraform as it is an External Resource.